trissim/lazy-config/docs/examples/index.rst

 Examples
 ========

-This section provides practical examples of using lazy-config.
+This section provides practical examples of using hieraconf.

 .. toctree::
    :maxdepth: 2